nevillelyh/beats/PLAN.md

 - Filter by artist.
 - Sort by any column.
-- Hide Artist column when an artist filter is active.
+- Always show Artist column (even when an artist filter is active).
 - For no-session licks: show `-` in Best/%/First/Last.
 - URL persists view state:
   - `artist` (artist filter)